Michael D Neufeld, MD, MPH

 Children's Title: Medical Director, Providence Regional Medical Center Everett NICU

-Academic Title: Clinical Associate Professor of Pediatrics
+Academic Title: Clinical Professor, Pediatrics

 "Each child is so precious and full of hope.
 As an intern in Pediatrics, I remember holding a baby in the NICU and feeling like nothing else in the world mattered but that child at that time.
 I still feel that way and each child deserves the best care possible.
 I'm fortunate to work with a team of incredible people that dedicate their lives to helping our most fragile babies and their families through tough times.
 As medical director of one of our NICUs, I have the opportunity to continuously improve the safety and the quality of the care that we deliver.
 As an educator, I have the privilege of teaching our Pediatric residents and fellows and passing on this passion to them."